-History: On December 13, 1918, the Community Club was founded as a Woman’s Auxiliary to the Allendale Board of Trade.
-There were 20 members who were vital in the creation of Memorial Park for those who had served in World War I. The club fundraised for the creation of the library and lobbied for street signs and streetlights in town.
+History: The AWC has its roots in December 13, 1918, when the Community Club was founded as a Woman’s Auxiliary to the Allendale Board of Trade.
+Those first 20 members were vital to the creation of Memorial Park, honoring those who served in World War I. The club raised funds for the creation of our library and lobbied for street signs and streetlights in town.
 In 1922, a Ridgewood Woman’s Club member visited and told members about the Federation of Women’s Clubs.
 On May 26, 1922, the name was changed to the Woman’s Club of Allendale, and the club joined The New Jersey State Federation of Women’s Clubs.
 They continued to work to benefit the community; sponsoring a Girl Scout troop in 1927 and donating chairs to the library in 1928.

 The Junior Woman’s Club of Allendale was founded and federated on May 18, 1933 with Margaret Critchley as the first president.
 The Junior Woman’s Club was established as a community service organization for women between the ages of 18 and 35, at which point members could “graduate” into the Woman’s Club of Allendale (if they chose).
 The group started as a few women who got together regularly to play bridge.
 There were 26 charter members, and the iris was chosen (and still is) the club flower.
 This group has been affiliated with The New Jersey State Federation of Woman’s Clubs since its inception.
 During the war years–from 1941 to 1945–the club worked on war efforts, selling bonds, knitting for soldiers, and assisting the Red Cross.
 Several of the daughters of the original members went on to become members themselves in the 1960s, including Mrs. Thomas Watson, daughter of the first president.

-Many of the events and projects that continue today come from these previous clubs.
+Many of the events and projects from these previous clubs continue today.
 For example, as far back as 1964, the Woman’s Club of Allendale held an annual geranium sale (which still continues to this day) and donated the proceeds to plant a tree by the ambulance building.
 The Junior Woman’s Club started the annual Bookmark contest, Busy Books creative writing project for the third-grade class, and Breakfast with Santa.
 The library activities program–which is still sponsored by the club–initially began as a story hour for children and for a while included puppet shows in which club members would act out the stories.
 In 1993, the Junior Woman’s Club was renamed the Allendale Woman’s Club.
 The requirement that members leave at age 35 was eliminated.